CodeAsm/lfs-pacman/README.md

-# Pacman on LFS Version 11.3-systemd
+# Pacman on LFS Version 12.0-systemd (a.k.a Archlinux from Scratch)

 Forked from "[Pacman on LFS 8.1](https://github.com/benvd/lfs-pacman)" By Ben Van Daele.
 Based on [the guide writen by James Kimball](http://lists.linuxfromscratch.org/pipermail/hints/2013-March/003304.html) in 2013.